fcentler/microbialSim/README.md

 ### Prerequisites

 µbialSim is implemented in Matlab and requires the COBRA Toolbox and/or CellNetAnalyzer for FBA computations.
 The examples make use of the former.
+As numerical solver, glpk, Gurobi and CPLEX can be used.

 Information on the COBRA Toolbox is available here: